kyoro1/knowledge_mining_computer_vision/README.md

 ├─docs                  : It defines this repository ├─upload_images         : Store uploaded images
 │  └─images
-├─ st_app.py             : App in streamlit
+├─ df_tag_db.pkl        : It defines search index as pandas DataFrame ├─ st_app.py            : App in streamlit
 └─ REAME.md             : Instruction of the repository
 ```

 # References